Here Are Seven Horror Movies New To Netflix, And Three Of Them Are Worth The Watch

 The Mansion (Le Manoir)

-Directed by Tony T. Datis, this French horror-comedy is about a group of ten college students—the usual band of character tropes that you would expect, such as the stoner, the hot chick, the virgin (final girl), the jock, and the like—who head to a remote mansion to bring in the New Year, and soon, they are killed off one by one.
+Directed by Tony T. Datis, this French horror-comedy is about a group of 10 college students—the usual band of character tropes that you would expect, such as the stoner, the hot chick, the virgin (final girl), the jock, and the like—who head to a remote mansion to bring in the New Year, and soon, they are killed off one by one.

 Perhaps, if horror movies like Scream, Cabin in the Woods, and other self-aware horror movies were never made, then this would have felt as clever as the filmmakers wish it was.
 Instead, it just feels like a knockoff of the two above-mentioned films.
 The acting is decent enough, and there are some humorous moments, but there is nothing original or exceptionally entertaining here worth watching.
 Where a horror film doesn’t have to be fully original to be effective, The Mansion will just have you wishing that you spent your time revisiting a meta-horror movie that you already love.